jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-DocumentDigitalStatus.page.md

 An extension to capture the digital status of a document

 ### Purpose
-This extension extends the DocumentReference resource to capture the specific attributes chosen from {{pagelink:ValueSet-DataStandardsWales-DocumentDigitalStatus}}.
+This extension extends the DocumentReference resource to capture an indicator of whether the document was created as a digital document or via scanning of a paper document.

 ### Context of Use
 This extension may be used on the following profile(s):
-* {{pagelink:DataStandardsWales-DocumentReference}}
+- DocumentReference

 ### Formal Views of Extension Content
 <div class="tab-wrap">